Rotator cuff pain: why rest makes it worse

 Banded external rotation

-Objective: Introduces movement and progressive load to the rotator cuff as pain settles.
+Objective: Introduces movement and progressive load to the rotator cuff as pain can ease.

 - 1Stand holding a resistance band anchored to a door or post at elbow height.